Pittsburgh and West Virginia Railway: Norfolk and Western: 1964 to 1990

 The Pittsburgh and West Virginia Railroad was organized in 1967 as a real estate investment trust to own the property leased to the N&W. The railroad is now a subsidiary of Power REIT, a real estate investment trust that is publicly traded on the NYSE under the symbol "PW".
 The leased properties consist of a railroad line 112 miles in length, extending from Connellsville, Washington, and Allegheny counties in the Commonwealth of Pennsylvania, Brooke County in West Virginia, and Jefferson and Harrison counties in Ohio.
 There are also branch lines total 20 miles in length located in Washington County, Allegheny County in Pennsylvania, and Brooke County, West Virginia.
 The railroad was leased in 1964 to NSC, formerly Norfolk and Western Railway Company, by the company’s predecessor for 99 years with the right of unlimited renewal for an additional 99-year period under the same terms and conditions, including annual rent payments.

 The lease provides that NSC, at its own expense and without deduction from the rent, will maintain, manage, and operate the leased property and make such improvements thereto as it considers desirable.
 Such improvements made by NSC become the property of the Pittsburgh & West Virginia Railroad, and the cost thereof constitutes a recorded indebtedness of the company to NSC.

 The company’s business consists solely of owning the properties subject to the lease and collecting rent thereon.
 Upon termination of the lease, all properties covered by the lease would be returned to Pittsburgh & West Virginia Railroad, together with sufficient cash and other assets to permit the railroad's operation for one year.

 Wheeling and Lake Erie: 1990 to present

 On May 17, 1990, Norfolk Southern spun off most of the former W&LE as a new Wheeling and Lake Erie Railway.
 The P&WV lease was transferred to the new W&LE, which has also acquired trackage rights over CSX Transportation lines from Connellsville East to Hagerstown, Maryland.

+Power REIT continues to own the P&WV, but effective 2026, investors Henry Posner III and Bradley & Daytona Railway and Land Co.
+LLC managed by Alexander Kachmar have initiated large stakes in Power REIT with indications of potential interest in the P&WV Railway.
+On May 26, 2026, Bradley & Daytona Railway and Land Co.
+LLC filed notice demanding Power REIT call a special meeting of the preferred stockholders to elect trustees to the Board.